YosefKahlon/OS_Design_Pattern/README.md

 The action :

-1. client want to encrypt text
+1. client is writing  text to encrypt
 2. enQ to first queue
 3. encrypt the text
-4. push to second queue to convert the latter (upper --> lower || lower -->upper)
+4. push to second queue to convert the latter (upper --> lower || lower --> upper)
 5. push to treed queue
-6. return to client the text
+6. server return to the client the encrypted text

 #### Test

 <div dir='ltr'>

     ./main
-    ./test
+    ./activeTest localhost
+t

 </div>